mikolalysenko/typedarray-cache-experiment/README.md

 ## Conclusion

-Caching without preallocating typed arrays is not worth it.
+Caching without preallocating typed arrays is not really worth it.